 The It Can Wait® Campaign

-The campaign’s website, on-the-ground events, texting and driving simulator and documentary are just some of the ways It Can Wait has spread the word about this effort and collected more than 5 million no-texting-while driving pledges.
+On-the-ground events, the campaign’s website, a virtual reality simulator and advertisements (30-second versions can be found on the website) are just some of the ways It Can Wait has spread the word about this effort and collected more than 8 million pledges.
+Anyone can pledge to keep your eyes on the road, not on your phone – and pass it on – here.

-In 2013, the It Can Wait campaign encompassed more than 4,000 activations around the country, many of which having occurred on the second annual national day of action on September 19.
-As part of these events, AT&T brought a texting-while-driving simulator to 287 stops in 2013, which allowed more than 26,000 people to experience the dangers of texting and driving first-hand.
+In 2014, more than 500 It Can Wait events and engagements took place around the country.
+Many of these events took place in September, leading up to the annual national day of action on September 19.
+These events and engagements included writing contests with high schools, statement of unity signings, social media engagement and more.
+As part of many of these events, AT&T brought a texting-while-driving simulator to 128 stops in 2014, which allowed nearly 8,000 people to experience the dangers of texting and driving first-hand.

 State Highway Safety Offices can get involved in many ways, including sharing the message on social media, writing op-eds or blog posts, hosting pledge challenges or pledge drives, holding It Can Wait events, giving presentations in schools and more.

-Here are some examples of activities around the country working to spread the message that no text is worth a life:
+Here are some examples of activities around the country working to spread the message:

-AT&T worked with organizations to secure proclamations declaring April as Distracted Driving Awareness Month and September 19 as Drive 4 Pledges Day approved by mayors and governors around the country.
-Government officials also participated in proclamation reading events.
+Over the last few years, AT&T has worked with state and local officials to issue proclamations that recognize the dangers of smartphone use while driving.
+This includes those declaring April as Distracted Driving Awareness Month, deeming September 19 as Drive 4 Pledges Day, and creating It Can Wait Days, approved by mayors and governors around the country.

 Distracted Driving Summits